 The new train station is centrally located just a minutes walk away over the tracks, from the clock tower in the centre of the older part of town on Jalan Ibrahim (located to the rear of the station).

 The railway station at Sg.
-Petani has been rebuilt to accommodate the new high-speed electric trains (ETS) that have started operating from July 2015 with a growing number of services stopping here.
+Petani has been rebuilt to accommodate the new high-speed electric trains (ETS) that started operating from July 2015 with a growing number of services stopping here.

 There are also regular KTM Komuter services operating throughout the day and evening for shorter journeys.